ros-drivers/microstrain_mips/README.md

 0.23 radians is +13.27 degrees for Monterey, CA
 TODO - verify the sign of this angle

-~gps_frame_id (string, default: world)
+~gps_frame_id (string, default: wgs84)
-Value for the frame_id field of the
+Value for the frame_id field in the header of the NavSatFix message published on the gps/fix topic

+~imu_frame_id (string, default: base_link)
+Value of the frame_id field in the header of the Imu message publised in the imu/data topic

+~odom_frame_id (string, default: wgs84)
+Value of the frame_id field in the header of the Odometry message published on the nav/odom topic

+~odom_child_frame_id (string, default: base_link)
+Value of the child_frame_id field in the Odometry message published on the nav/odom topic.

 ~child_frame_id (string, default: /base_footprint)   TODO
 Odometry data will be published with this child_frame_id.

-~publish_pose (bool, default: true)
+Note - to maximize performance you may wan to only publish the Odometry messages ~publish_gps (bool, default: true)
-Sets if ~imu/pose should be advertised or not.
+Sets if ~gps/fix should be advertised/published or not.

 ~publish_imu (bool, default: true)
-Sets if ~imu/data should be advertised or not.
+Sets if ~imu/data should be advertised/published or not.

-~publish_gps (bool, default: true)
+~publish_odom (bool, default: true)
-Sets if ~gps/fix should be advertised or not.
+Sets if ~nav/odom should be advertised/published or not.

 ~gps_rate (int, default: 1)
 The rates are set as a target value in Hz.
 The device accepts a decimation value for each output; the packet rate is base_rate/decimation, where decimation is an intgeter.
 The program calculates the decimation to get close the the desired rate, based on polling the sensor for its base rate.